Adamawa Wars: Mahdist Uprising

-Mal Alhadji moved north to defeat the Schutztruppe, burning down villages considered complicit with the Europeans along the way.
-In early July, the Mahdist force attacked the German camp at Malam-Petel (commanded by Capt.
-Zimmermann), but they were immediately met with gunfire, and after heavy losses had to retreat.
-Zimmermann's force pursued Alhadji, capturing him at Doumru.
-The Germans turned Alhadji over to the local ruler of Maroua, Lamido Soudi, and he was publicly beheaded in the Maroua market-place along with several of his accomplices.
-The Germans killed Mallam Arabu for playing a prominent role in Alhadji's revolt.
 Meanwhile, the ruler of Ngaoundéré, worried of German retaliation, expelled Waday and his rebels from his domain.
 Waday and his followers decided tried to head north toward Garoua with the intention of capturing it.
 Crossing the Benue River to the southeast of Garoua, the Fulani force closed in.
 The Schutztruppe sent a force under Lt.
 Nitschmann to Guébaké, where on July 18, 1907, they ambushed the Fulanis marching on Garoua.
 Waday was raked with machinegun fire and killed, and only the rearmost Mahdists escaped the ambush.
 By August 1907, the rebels across north Adamawa had been suppressed, ending the uprising.
 To prevent similar uprisings, the Germans rounded up all of the Fulani leaders who had supported Waday and hanged them in Garoua.
 Because both Alhadji and Waday had recently returned from the Hajj, restrictions were put in place and pilgrimages to Mecca had to receive prior authorization.

-Despite the suppression of the Madhist Uprising, German control of Kamerun would be brought to a decisive end seven years later by the French Troupes coloniales British West African Frontier Force in the Kamerun campaign of World War I.
+Despite the suppression of the Mahdist Uprising, German control of Kamerun would be brought to a decisive end less than 10 years later by the French Troupes coloniales and British West African Frontier Force in the Kamerun campaign of World War I.